nermalcat69/T3-Zerops/README.md

 ### Importing this project - Fastest Way

-Go to Zerops dashboard and click on import a project to i
+Go to Zerops Dashboard, Import Project using the import yaml mentioned below

 ```yaml
 project: